-Jason received a number of awards for his work at Touro, including a Graduation Award for his services to the New York State Bar Association (“NYSBA”), the CALI Award for Excellence for his performance in Drafting Commercial Documents and the 2009 Lawyer Assistance Trust Law School Award for his services as the Lawyers Assistance Program representative during his final year at Touro.
+Jason received a number of awards for his work at Touro, including a Graduation Award for his services to the New York State Bar Association, the CALI Award for Excellence for his performance in Drafting Commercial Documents and the 2009 Lawyer Assistance Trust Law School Award for his services as the Lawyers Assistance Program representative during his final year at Touro.
 In 2016 he received the Outstanding Young Alumni of the Year Award.

-As an attorney for Sendroff & Baruch, LLP since 2009, he has represented a wide variety of artists in theatre, music, film and television including dramatists, directors and designers, as well as producers, music publishers and theatre companies.
+As an attorney for Sendroff & Baruch, LLP since 2009, he has represented a wide variety of artists in theatre, music, film and television including dramatists, performers, directors, choreographers and designers, as well as producers, music publishers and theatre companies.

 Jason received his Bachelors of Arts degree from Fordham University, where he majored in Theatre and Economics, and a Certificate in Film Production at Brooklyn College.
 He is admitted to the Bar in both Connecticut and New York, and is Scoutmaster for Boy Scout Troop 29 in Yonkers.